rohanverma94/ttsky-pipelined-romless-cordic-engine/README.md

 While building the foundation for math processors on ASIC, we learnt a lot.

+[Vicharak Team](#Vicharak's-Engineering-Team) engineered a good synthesizable RTL that has been thoroughly tested and integrates beautifully with open-source tools.

-[Rohan Sundar](https://github.com/rsundar) and [Kasetty Praveen Kumar](https://github.com/Kasetty-Praveen-Kumar) were instrumental in simplifying the CORDIC engine’s math to enable a ROM-less design, while [Vicharak Team](#Vicharak's-Engineering-Team) engineered a good synthesizable RTL that has been thoroughly tested and integrates beautifully with open-source tools.
+[Rohan Sundar](https://github.com/rsundar) and [Kasetty Praveen Kumar](https://github.com/Kasetty-Praveen-Kumar) were instrumental in simplifying the CORDIC engine’s math to enable a ROM-less design.
+A special mention to [Rishik Ram Jallarapu](https://github.com/Marcvi19) for his dedicated contributions in verification, GDS generation, and gate-level simulations.

 ## Vicharak's Engineering Team
 [Devang Kabutarwala](https://github.com/djkabutar),